 Telecom rooms serve as local distribution points.
 In common network project terminology, they are often referred to as IDFs, or Intermediate Distribution Frames.
 An IDF can serve a floor, wing, department or specific area of a building.

 The goal is to bring network distribution closer to users and equipment.
-This helps limit horizontal cable lengths, simplify service interventions and better organize the infrastructure by area.
+This helps limit horizontal cable lengths, simplify maintenance and troubleshooting, and organize the infrastructure by area..

 The backbone is the physical link that connects the MDF to the IDFs, or connects multiple rooms, floors, server rooms or buildings together.
 It acts as the spine of the network.